-- (1) Eligibility for the Master's Degree Program Agricultural Biosciences is demonstrated by - a qualified bachelor's degree obtained after a program of at least six semesters from a domestic or foreign institution of higher education, or at least an equivalent degree in Life Sciences, preferably including plant and/or animal science content, such as programs in Agricultural Sciences, Horticultural Sciences, Life Sciences Biology and Molecular Biotechnology or a comparable degree program, - 2. an adequate knowledge of the English language; students whose native language or language of instruction is not English must demonstrate proficiency through an acknowledged language test such as "Test of English as a Foreign Language" (TOEFL) (with a minimum of 88 points), "International English Language Testing System" (IELTS) (with a minimum of 6.5 points), or "Cambridge Main Suite of English Examinations"; if, in the undergraduate program, 30 credits were obtained for examinations administered in English language examination modules, or the thesis (at least 12 credits) was written in English, adequate proficiency in English is deemed proven.
+- (1) Eligibility for the Master's Program in Nutrition and Biomedicine is demonstrated by - 1. a qualified bachelor's degree obtained after a program of at least six semesters from a domestic or foreign institution of higher education, or at least an equivalent degree in Nutrition or a comparable natural scientific degree program with a bioscientific focus, - 2. an adequate knowledge of the English language; students whose native language or language of instruction is not English must demonstrate proficiency through an acknowledged language test such as "Test of English as a Foreign Language" (TOEFL) (with a minimum of 88 points), "International English Language Testing System" (IELTS) (with a minimum of 6.5 points), or "Cambridge Main Suite of English Examinations"; if, in the undergraduate program, 30 credits were obtained for examinations administered in English-language examination modules, or the thesis (at least 12 credits) was written in English, adequate proficiency in English is deemed proven.